DoclerLabs/openstack/openstack-installer/docs/configuration.rst

   nova_ephemeral_ceph_pool: vms              # If Ceph is used for ephemeral disks, the pool name used for them.
   nova_cpu_allocation_ratio: 16.0            # The overprovisioning ratio for CPUs.
   nova_ram_allocation_ratio: 1.5             # The overprovisioning ratio for RAM.
+  nova_compute_driver: libvirt.LibvirtDriver # The compute driver used.
+For LXD, use nova_lxd.nova.virt.lxd.LXDDriver.
+  nova_compute_package: kvm                  # The package contains the used nova driver.
+For LXD, use lxd.
   nova_virt_type: kvm                        # Can be 'kvm' if KVM hardware acceleration is available on the compute node or 'qemu' if not.

   nova_console_type: vnc                     # Use 'vnc' or 'spice' for remote console